No passwords, No popups, No AI, No cost:

 August 4, 2009

 A. Hi, Saravanababu.
-Without brighteners, the copper plating will grow as rather large crystals in the way of rock candy.
-These tend to be rather soft; and porous (because there will be 'holes' where these large crystals grow to meet each other); and dull because of their rough topography.
+Without brighteners, copper plating may grow as rather large crystals in the way of rock candy.
+These tend to be rather soft, and porous (because there will be 'holes' where these large crystals grow to meet each other), and dull (because of their rough topography).

-Brighteners tend to deposit with the electricity, and thus to coat the highest current density areas first and, by so doing, promote the growth of new crystals elsewhere instead.
-The process leads to more, smaller, harder, less porous crystals, and bright deposits.
+I don't pretend to truly understand the stereochemistry of exactly what goes on, but brighteners tend to deposit with the electricity, and thus to shield high current density areas first and, by so doing, help to even out plating thickness, and to promote the growth of new crystals rather than enlarging the existing crystals.
+The process leads to more, smaller, harder, less porous crystals, and brighter deposits.
 Good luck.

 Regards,